European Pain Federation EFIC (European Federation of IASP Chapters)

-- The President, or the Vice-President if the President is unable to perform his duty, shall chair the meetings of Council.
+- The President, or the Vice-President if the President is unable to perform his/her duty, shall chair the meetings of Council.
 In the event of any tied vote, the Chair will have a casting vote.

-- Council meetings:
+- Annual Council Meetings:

-- The Honorary Secretary will record the proceedings of every meeting (Council and Executive Board) and distribute these minutes to every Councillor not less than 45 days after the respective meeting.
-The minutes of the previous Council meeting will be listed on the agenda at the next Council meeting for Council to correct and approve.
-The minutes will include a clear record of all resolutions taken by Council and the Executive Board.
-Once the minutes have been corrected and approved by Council, a copy will be signed by the Chairman (President or Vice-President).
+- The minutes of each Council meeting will be distributed electronically to every Councillor no less than 30 days after the respective meeting for their comment and approval.
+The minutes will include a clear record of all decisions taken by Council.
+Once the minutes have been corrected and approved (in writing, which may be through electronic communication such as email) by Council, a copy will be signed by the Executive Board members.

 - Dissolution of EFIC.

 The Executive Board implements the strategic direction proposed by the Council and should seek consent from the Council for all major strategic decisions and projects.
 As the Council meets ordinarily on an annual basis, consent may sometimes be retrospective.
 Nevertheless, decisions taken by the Executive Board should be ratified by the Council.